NexPlayer/iOS-SDK/player-statistics.md

 #### totalDecodedVideoFrames

-The total number of video frames decoded to play a video content.
+The total number of video frames decoded to play video content.

 #### totalDroppedVideoFrames

-The total number of video frames skipped while playing a video content.
+The total number of video frames skipped while playing video content.

 #### totalRenderedVideoFrames

-The total number of video frames displayed during playing a video content.
+The total number of video frames displayed during playing video content.

 #### totalVideoFrameBytes

-The total size of all the video frames of a video content, inbytes.
+The total size of all the video frames of a video, in bytes.

 #### totalVideoFrames